 The Mastidoodle will typically have a domed forehead, drooping ears, and almond shaped eyes that are equal parts soulful and intelligent.
 Colors can be black, brindle or cream.

 The Mastidoodle is likely to be a large and solidly built dog, with a striking physical presence derived from both its muscular Mastiff and its proudly upright Poodle pedigrees.

+More vigilant than aggressive, they make great guard dogs and generally have a home-loving streak.
+The Mastiff x Poodle is intended to blend those traits.
 This results in an extremely affectionate and intelligent dog who develops a strong attachment with its family.

 It’s important to remember that your Mastidoodle puppy will be a random mix of its parents’ personalities and also that they may take more strongly after either of their parents.

 Both Mastiffs and Poodles respond very well to positive reinforcement training.
 Given the Mastidoodle’s likely blend of a Poodle’s intelligence with a Mastiff’s eagerness to please, training should typically be relatively straightforward if approached correctly.